Login Experience for Clients using New Collaborate

 2663_Client_opens_document_from_link.gif

 After adding a client to the Sharing Settings, you should send an email with a link to the Collaborate site and the Upload folder.
-Refer to Creating an Email in FYI and Sharing the Share Folder and Upload Folder with Clients.
+Refer to Creating an Email in FYI and Sharing the New Collaborate Client and Upload Folders.

 By sharing the Collaborate Site Home Page link, the user can bookmark the site and display all documents that have been shared with them, rather than revisiting the individual share document emails you have sent.